-- No Harassment This indicator improved by 20 percentage points to 62%.
-While this is a slightly aboveaverage score for California schools, it does reflect that some - students do not feel that they are free of harassment. - No Mean Rumors This indicator also improved from the previous year by almost 10 percentage points; however, it is our lowest safety indicator and we know that - harassment through social media continues to be an issue for our students. - No Substance Use at School This indicator increased positively by 20% points, with 86% of students reporting that they had no substance use at school.
-Considering that this category includes vaping nicotine, which is a very positive sign for our students.
+- No Harassment This indicator improved slightly to percentage points to 65% of students While this is a slightly above-average score for California schools, it does reflect that some students do not feel that they are free of harassment. - No Mean Rumors This indicator also improved from the previous year to 54%; however, it is our lowest safety indicator and we know that harassment through social media continues to be an issue for our students. - No Substance Use at School This indicator increased positively to 93%% of students reporting that they had no substance use at school.
+Considering that this category includes vaping nicotine, which is a very positive sign for our students. - Positive growth in the categories of Low Violence Victimization and No Fear of Getting Beaten Up support annectdotal data that students feel same at school from physical violence.